California Association of Student Councils: Overview

-The California Association of Student Councils is a youth training/mentoring organization that also lobbies for youth-oriented legislation.
-It runs over sixty student leadership training events a year training students from elementary, middle, and high school students in leadership and team-building skills.
-All trainings are peer-to-peer, and thus a majority of the staff at conferences are students.
-All conferences, apart from special adult trainings, are organized and ran by student directors.
+The California Association of Student Councils is a student training/mentoring leadership organization that also lobbies for youth-oriented legislation.
+It runs over sixty student leadership training events a year training students from elementary, middle, and high school students in leadership, collaboration, and team-building skills.
+Trainings are peer-to-peer, and thus a majority of the staff at conferences are students.
+Conferences are organized and facilitated primarily by student directors and staff.

 In addition to leadership trainings, CASC serves as an advocate for youth in Sacramento, lobbying continuously through the year.
 CASC holds two conferences each year at which students create formal proposals to the California State Board of Education and the California State Senate or the California State Assembly Education Committees.

 CASC works toward the principles on which it was founded in 1947: “to give students actual experiences and involvement in decision making and democratic experiences.”
 Their State Council Members, trainers, and alumni are consistently recognized for their professionalism, competence, and adaptability.

 Structure

 State Council

 The State Council consists of 25 California high school students, 2 who are elected and 23 who are appointed in the spring of each year to serve a one-year term.
-The State President and Vice President, who are the sole leads of the State Council, are elected by student delegates from across the state of California through an arduous two-day campaigning process at the Youth Action Summit of California (YASC).
+The State President and Vice President, who are the sole leads of the State Council, are elected by student delegates from across the state of California.
+This process used to be through an arduous two-day in-person campaigning process at the Youth Action Summit of California (YASC), but is now conducted online.

 The State Council is divided into two branches known as the Executive Cabinet and State Cabinet.
 Each member retains full voting rights and is primarily responsible for promoting membership, developing annual plans, organizing and approving conferences/programs, setting program policies, proposing/approving structural changes, approving management training, and developing long-term plans.